Stephane-Pires/ventus-sandbox/slides/end.md

-# Layout: All good things come to an end <Marker>End</Marker>
+# All good things come to an end <Marker>End</Marker>

-Thanks you for your attention
+Ventus is still in Alpha and mainly a personal project.
+Feel free to open an issue if you encounter an issue or need help